Significant-Gravitas/AutoGPT/docs/content/server/setup.md

 docker compose up
 ```

-In the other terminal, you can run the following command to start the frontend:
+In the other terminal from autogpt_builder, you can run the following command to start the frontend:

 ```bash
 yarn dev